Opinion | What Ivanka Trump can tell us about her father and Jan. 6

 Did Trump say anything indicating that he saw the violence as helpful toward securing that delay, and thus toward realizing that end?
 We don’t know, but Ivanka Trump might.
 What she will tell us is another matter.

 But all this leads to another question: Whether Donald Trump is on the hook for criminality.
-In a detailed memo arguing that Trump may have committed crimes, law professor and former U.S. Attorney Barbara McQuade suggests, among other things, that this wide ranging plot to subvert the count of electors might have constituted obstruction of an official proceeding.
+In a detailed memo arguing that Trump may have committed crimes, law professor and former U.S. attorney Barbara McQuade suggests, among other things, that this wide-ranging plot to subvert the count of electors might have constituted obstruction of an official proceeding.

 For this to be criminal, it would not necessarily require that Trump came to see the violence as a weapon to accomplish that outcome.
-But if so, that could certainly add to the case, and at any rate, it’s something we need to know to fully understand what happened.
+But if so, that could certainly add to the case, and, at any rate, it’s something we need to know to fully understand what happened.

 “The fact that he failed to take action during that period when it was apparent that lives were in danger could be evidence of his intent to obstruct the official proceeding,” McQuade told us.
 “Ivanka Trump may have testimony that could shed light.”